Full List of Kids Foods Containing Cancer-causing Herbicide

 These are the same breakfast cereals we feed our children, the same oatmeal we feed our babies, and the same snack bars we include in packed snacks and lunches.
 That's scary stuff!

 Nevermind the fact that we might eat these as adults as well.
-That's scary stuff and may have serious implications for children's health, and it's something we take seriously when picking the best organic baby foods and best organic formulas of the year.
+Consuming products containing Glyphosate may have serious implications for children's health, and it's something we take seriously when picking the best organic baby foods and best organic formulas of the year.

 The biggest offenders showing the highest levels of Glyphosate included popular cereals such as Quaker Simply Granola, popular oatmeals such as Quaker Dinosaur Eggs, and popular breakfast and snack bars such as the Quaker Breakfast Squares Soft Baked Bars.

 But it wasn't limited to Quaker products: high levels of Glyphosate were also found in several other popular kids cereals such as Cheerios (all varieties) and Lucky Charms, and Kellogg's Nutrigrain bars.

 There were a few products that stood out as having undetectable levels of Glyphosate, however.
 These included:

 All of the above links take you to the product on Amazon.